nehaahuja2021/ecomtrial/README.md

 ## Starting the Project

-1) For accessing laravel framewok,
+1) For accessing laravel framework,
 -  one needs to be in project folder.
 For windows : C:\laravel\ecomtrial>php artisan serve ( This starts the server at http://127.0.0.1:8000)
 -  For views, we have welcome.blade, master.blade(HomePage), header.blade, footer.blade,login.blade ( As of now, Bootstrap has been used for basic layout)